lawrie/ulx3s_retro/README.md

 ## Using FPGAs

 To recreate the digital logic of a machine using an FPGA, you need to code the logic in a Hardware Description Language (HDL).
 The two main hardware description languages are Verilog (and its more powerful SystemVerilog variant), and VHDL.
-However, you do not have to write directly in these languages, as you can use more powerful languages that generate HDL, such as [migen](https://m-labs.hk/gateware/migen/), [nmigen](https://github.com/nmigen/nmigen), [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL), Chisel and [Silice](https://github.com/sylefeb/Silice).
+However, you do not have to write directly in these languages, as you can use more powerful languages that generate HDL, such as [migen](https://m-labs.hk/gateware/migen/), [Amaranth](https://github.com/amaranth-lang/amaranth) (previously called nMigen), [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL), Chisel and [Silice](https://github.com/sylefeb/Silice).

 Hardware Description Languages were originally designed to simulate digital logic and they can still be used for that purpose using open source tools such as iVerilog and Verilator.
 Nowadays however, there are also synthesis tools that convert the logic into bitstream files that can be uploaded to an FPGA and effectively turn the FPGA into a machine that executes the digital logic described by the HDL.
 The same HDL can also be used to create hard-wired chips such as [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)s.